-The Texas Department of State Health Services is responsible for setting minumum vaccine requirements in line with state law for schools operating in the State of Texas.
+The Texas Department of State Health Services is responsible for setting minimum vaccine requirements in line with state law for schools operating in the State of Texas.
 Information on exclusions from immunization requirements, provisional enrollment, and acceptable documentation of immunizations may be found in §97.62, §97.66, and §97.68 of the Texas Administrative Code, respectively.

-Vaccines required by the TDSHS to attend K-12 schools include:
+Vaccines currently required by the TDSHS to attend K-12 schools include:

 - DTaP: Diphtheria, tetanus, and acellular pertussis (whooping cough); record may show DT or DTP

 - Polio: IPV - inactivated polio vaccine; OPV – oral polio vaccine

 - MMR: Measles, mumps, and rubella vaccines combined